09 November 2022

 The stories of Harry Potter are popular right around the world, so it's no surprise that there is a growing range of coins dedicated to the young wizard.
-Now The Royal Mint are set to issue a series of Harry Potter 50p coins, as our guide reveals.
+Now The Royal Mint have issued a series of Harry Potter 50p coins, as our guide reveals.

 Will the Harry Potter 50p coins be valuable?

-At this stage it's very hard to say whether the coins will be rare, but it is unlikely.
-If the coins are issued as collectable coins, they will be made available via The Royal Mint shop for around £10, and the mintage will be listed as 'unlimited'.
+Since the coins are issued as collectable coins, they will be made available via The Royal Mint shop for around £10, and the mintage will be listed as 'unlimited'.
+So it is not likely that demand will outstrip supply, and prices are not likely to rise.

 Other Harry Potter coins